chris-short/chrisshort.net/content/about.md

 ### Brief Bio

 **CHRIS SHORT** has over two decades in various IT disciplines from textile manufacturing to dial-up ISPs to DevOps Engineer to Manager of DevOps.
 He's been a staunch advocate for open source solutions throughout his time in the private and public sector.
-He's a partially disabled US Air Force Veteran living with his wife and son in Michigan.
+He's a partially disabled US Air Force Veteran living with his wife and son in Greater Metro Detroit, Michigan.
 Check out his writing at [chrisshort.net](https://chrisshort.net) and [devopsish.com](https://devopsish.com).

 ### Extended Bio